 College counselors can also help you balance SATs, the ACT, extracurricular activities, and eventually the essay process itself.
 We find that just having a second opinion and voice can be a stress reliever and motivator for students.

-College counselors have seen hundreds of students – we have personally guided over 250 students.
+College counselors have seen hundreds of students.
+At Empowerly, we have personally guided over 250 students, and counting.
 Through the years, they will see almost every permutation of personality, strengths, and fits with various schools.
 That type of entrenched knowledge can help in the college selection process and guide an overall structure even before 12th grade.

 Beyond knowledge of colleges, college counselors also have experience translating student achievements into quick bits that college admissions readers can understand.
 This is the most underrated element of college admissions counseling.
 Admissions readers have thousands of essays to read and often spend 8 hours a day or more reading essays.
 Why not be specific and concise?